Anchorsify/Anchorsify.github.io/_pages/Combat.md

 ### Willpower
 Ninja are capable of incredible feats, and some are truly exceptional, performing astonishing deeds in the face of adversity.
 While you can be as determined (or not) as you please, Willpower represents your ability to use that determination to push yourself above and beyond your limits.

-You can spend Willpower any time you attack, or make a d20 roll, after you've seen the action's normal results.
+You can spend Willpower after you make an attack, or make a d20 roll, after you determine Success/Failure, but before you've seen the results.
+If somebody attacks you, and you fail your dodge, you may choose to spend Willpower before they roll damage.
+You may not wait until they've rolled damage, decide you don't want to take that much, and then declare Willpower on your defense.
+Similarly, you must do spend WP before an action is fully resolved; if someone dodges your attack, you cannot go back 10 IC later and spend Willpower to improve your Accuracy.
+You may also choose to spend Willpower after someone else has done so to alter the result of their action.
+However, any given roll or attack may only have Willpower applied to it one time.

 When you spend a point of Willpower, reroll whichever roll it was used on (or, in the case of an attack, make an Accuracy Roll).
 If the d20 result is less than 11, add 10 to it; this is your new result for that action.
 Willpower may not, however, be used to reroll Stamina or Chakra Exhaustion rolls.

-You may also choose to spend Willpower after someone else has done so to alter the result of their action.
-However, any given roll or attack may only have Willpower applied to it one time.

 ### d20 rolls
 Some effects give bonuses to 'd20 rolls' as a generic benefit.
 It can be confusing as to what they do or do not apply to, so for clarity, they apply to the following: